adaloveless/YukiCoin/doc/build-unix.md

 sudo apt install qtwayland5
 sudo apt-get install libqrencode-dev

-Some notes on how to build Bitcoin Core in Unix.
+Some notes on how to build YukiCoin Core in Unix.

 cmake -B build
 cmake --build build    # use "-j N" for N parallel jobs